BrianLevesque/Capstone_Project_Fitness_Center/README.md

 ## Description

-This is a program simulating a self-check in kiosk For fitness center members to manage membership features including becoming a new member, checking in to a fitness center, pay membership fees, displaying membership information, canceling membership, and upgrading membership.
+This is a program simulating a self-check in kiosk for fitness center members to manage membership features including becoming a new member, checking in to a fitness center, pay membership fees, displaying membership information, canceling membership, and upgrading membership.

 ### Dependencies